conanxjp/576nlp2018spring/README.md

 arXiv: 1512.01100v2 (Sept.
 29, 2016).

 0. Dependencies include keras, numpy, tqdm, nltk, torch, torchvision, sklearn, and tensorflow.
-This code recommends using a GPU, but it is not strictly necessary - I was able to run it with You should be able to install all of these using pip.
+This code recommends using a GPU, but it is not strictly necessary - I was able to run it with just the CPU version of tensorflow.
+You should be able to install all of these using pip.
 I recommend using a virtualenv.

 1. Before running the code here, make a directory one level above called "glove_embeddings" and put the following files in it: